James Milnor: Affiliations

 In 1798, Milnor had been an officer of Pennsylvania Society, which at the time, was waging a movement to abolish slavery.

 Milnor was a freemason and served as grand master of the Grand Lodge of Pennsylvania from 1806 to 1813.

 In 1829 he began his tenure as President of the New York Institution for the Deaf.

 Family

-James Milnor was married, on 28 February 1799, to Eleanor Pawling, daughter of Henry Pawling and Rebecca Bull.
+James Milnor, son of William Milnor Sr and Anna Breintnall of Philadelphia, was married, on 28 February 1799, to Eleanor Pawling, daughter of Henry Pawling and Rebecca Bull.

-James Milnor was the brother of William Milnor, also a former member of the U.S. House of Representatives from Pennsylvania.
+James Milnor was the brother of William Milnor Jr, also a former member of the U.S. House of Representatives from Pennsylvania and mayor of Philadelphia.